burzumishi/E-Builder/README.md

 ##[Enlightenment Builder] (http://burzumishi.github.io/E-Builder)

-This project is an automated builder for the latest **[Enlightenment Desktop Environment] (http://www.enlightenment.org)** Git Sources.
+This project is an automated builder for the latest **[Enlightenment Desktop Environment] (http://www.enlightenment.org)** TarBall or Git Releases.

 Read more **[About Enlightenment] (http://www.enlightenment.org/p.php?p=about&l=en)**.